 That’s literally it.
 Delicious hot or cold, used as a dip or sauce.
 Personal favourite though of course smothered over some pan fried pork chops.

-Lastly is to rest the meat.
+4. Rest the meat.
 For real, even if you ignore all my other tips, for heavens sake rest the meat for 5 minutes after you’ve cooked it.
 Not only will this finish off cooking the meat through the centre (cooking on high heat means the centre won’t quite be cooked) but it will also soak up the juices trying the escape the meat.

 I know it’s hard to not eat whilst it’s sat there staring at you but trust me, it’ll be worth the wait.
 Ugh, just look at it!